A mod-p Artin-Tate conjecture, and generalized Herbrand-Ribet: Introduction

 We now fix some notation.
 We will fix an isomorphism of $\bar{\Bbb Q}_p$ with $\C$ where $\bar{\Bbb Q}_p$ is a fixed algebraic closure of ${\Bbb Q}_p$, the field of $p$-adic numbers.
 This allows one to define $\p$, a prime ideal in $\bar{\Bbb Z}$, the integral closure of ${\Bbb Z}$ in ${\Bbb C}$, over the prime ideal generated by $p$ in $\Z$.
 The prime $p$ will always be an odd prime in this paper.

 All the finite dimensional representations of finite groups in this paper will take values in $\GL_n(\bar{\Bbb Q}_p)$, and therefore in $\GL_n({\C})$, as well as $\GL_n(\bar{\Bbb Z}_p)$.
 It thus makes sense to talk of `reduction modulo $\p$' of (complex) representations of finite groups.
-These reduced representations are well defined up to semi-simplification on vector spaces over $\bar{\Bbb F}_p$ (theorem of Brauer-Nesbitt).
+These reduced representations are well defined up to semi-simplification on vector spaces over $\bar{\Bbb F}_p$ (theorem of Brauer-Nesbitt); we denote the reduction modulo $\p$ of representations as $\rho \rightarrow \bar{\rho}$.

 If $F$ is a finite Galois extension of ${\Bbb Q}$ with Galois group $G$, then it is well-known that the zeta function $\zeta_F(s)$ can be factorized as

 where $\rho$ ranges over all the irreducible complex representations of $G$, and $L(s,\rho)$ denotes the Artin $L$-function associated to $\rho$.